brucelab/xlinkprophet/README.md

 The input file is the validated search results in pepXML format.
 The output is validated crosslinks in Kojak pepXML format.
-Note that the XLinkProphet probability is encoded as PeptideProphet in the output so that multiple output files can be combined with iProphet.
+Note that the XLinkProphet probability for the time being is encoded as 'PeptideProphet' in the output so that multiple output files can be combined with iProphet.

 Usage:   XLinkProphet.pl < PeptideProphet or iProphet pepXML file > (options)